Atomic Force Microscopy

 By coupling confocal Raman imaging with AFM, the chemical properties of the sample can be easily correlated with its surface structure.
 These two complementary techniques are available in our combinatorial Raman-AFM microscope alpha300 RA for flexible and comprehensive sample characterization.

-TERS (Tip-Enhanced Raman Spectroscopy) is a typical application for combinatorial Raman-AFM microscopes.
+TERS (Tip-Enhanced Raman Spectroscopy) is a typical application for correlative Raman-AFM microscopes.

 Please fill in all data fields to ensure we can process your inquiry as quickly as possible.